Birdwatcher Paradise in the Oriente bio-diversity

 Experience the natural beauty of the cloud forest without any crowds.
 Different birds can be spotted depending on the elevation and time of year.
 December through April the migratory birds are more abundant and active.
 Due to high food supply birds start mating and nesting.

 The Rio Quijos Ecolodge Guides are happy to assist you with your technical questions about birds, locations, and other details in order to make your trip the best bird watching experience you could possibly have in this beautiful country.

 Born in the Cosanga Valley in the Oriente of Ecuador, Marcelo has been studying the birds of South America – and in particular, the eastern slope of Ecuador since he was a boy.
 Marcelo has been a professional guide on the Western and Eastern slopes of the Andes, and is very knowledgeable about the tropical rain forest and the conservation of natural eco-systems.
-His extensive training and education covers the history of Ecuador, ecology, conservation, wildlife, geology, vulcanology, survival and first aid.
-Julio speaks English fluently and has an extraordinary knowledge of bird songs and calls, which enables him to find the most elusive species.
+Marcelo speaks English fluently and has an extraordinary knowledge of bird songs and calls, which enables him to find the most elusive species.
 He has a gifted ear for hearing even the smallest of birds in the dense fauna of the rain forest.
 During his tour you will learn about the flora and fauna of the region, the area’s reserves and parks, indigenous communities and local history.
-Julio also offers butterfly tours.

 Guided Tours are available along the Quijos, or up the Oyacachi Valley.
 Full Day Tour – $85/pax, includes guide, transportation (minimum 2 persons).